Natalie Metcalf: International career

 Metcalf made her senior international debut for the Vitality Roses against Trinidad and Tobago in 2015.
 She won a bronze medal at the 2019 Netball World Cup and she helped England win their historic first gold medal at a major international competition at the 2018 Commonwealth Games.

 Metcalf earned her 50th cap in January 2020.
 She was named vice captain of the England Team for the 2022 Netball Quad Series against Australia, New Zealand and South Africa and captain for the 2022 Commonwealth Games where they placed fourth.

 In summer 2023, she was co-captain of the history-making Vitality Roses side that reached a first-ever Netball World Cup final and won the silver medal.
+In June 2026 Metcalf was selected into the 2026 Commonwealth Games team, her third Games and first following the birth of her daughter in 2024.
+Metcalf sustained a calf injury during the Prep Camp on 20 July and was ruled out of the Games.
+She was replaced by Ella Clark.